"Homeless man gets 15 years for stealing $100"

 Read, compare and weep at the sight of 'equality for all' crapola.

 Roy Brown, 54, robbed the Capital One bank in Shreveport, Louisiana in December 2007.
-He approached the teller with one of his hands under his jacket and told her that it was a robbery.
+He approached the teller with one of his hands under his jacket and told her that it was a robbery."honesty is the Best Policy?", "Character counts?" - Not according to the comparisons I made on these two cases.

 The teller handed Brown three stacks of bill but he only took a single $100 bill and returned the remaining money back to her.
 He said that he was homeless and hungry and left the bank.